flyteorg/flyte/rfc/system/5575-supporting-yunikorn-and-kueue.md

 ## 5 Drawbacks

-This appoarch doens't provide a way to keep consistent between the accuate resource quato of each each group and  configuration in scheduler.
+This appoarch doens't provide a way to keep consistent between the accuate resource quato of groups and configuration in scheduler.

 ## 6 Alternatives